Borghesiana (Rome Metro)

 Borghesiana is a station of Line C of the Rome Metro.
 It is located between the Via Casilina and Via Biancavilla, in the Roman district of Borghesiana.

 The station used to be part of the Rome-Pantano railway line until the old station was closed in 2008 so as to be transformed into a Metro stop.
-It re-opened on 9 November 2014.
+It had re-opened on 9 November 2014.